hadronized/blog/Getting_Into_Netwire.md

     newtype Event t a = Event { getEvent :: (t,a) }

-In order to switch, need `a` to be a behavior.
-In the first place, we’ll create `Event t [Input]` and pass them as input the behavior network.
+In order to switch, we need `a` to be a behavior.
+In the first place, we’ll create several `Event t [Input]` and pass them as input to the behavior network.
 How could we change the `[Input]` to something more interesting?
 Simple: [Functor](https://wiki.haskell.org/Functor)!

 ```haskell